rehmanbt/CryptoClustering/README.md

 The total explained variance of three principal components comes to 0.8950.
 New dataframe with PCA data successfully created as per requirement.
 Best value of K using the PCA method also retrieved and created the dictionary with elbow curve and the elbow dataframe.
-In my view, the intertia value decreased using K-Means so then the data points were less dispersed.
+In my view, the intertia decreased using K-Means so then the data points were less dispersed.
 As it was evident from the regular cluster the data points were much dispersed.
 After using K-means they became less dispersed.